markfoleyie/class-repo-wk6-1/README.md

 # class-repo-wk6-1
-Test GitHub repo for demo
+This is a Test GitHub repo for demo purposes only.
+I'll delete this when finished.

+MF.